bucs110fall2023/final-project-team-e/README.md

     9. Verify that the snake moves right.
     Expected Outcome: The snake should move up, down, left, or right based on the arrow key inputs.

-Test Case 2: Menu Navigation
+Test Case 2: Option Menu Navigation

-    Test Description: Test the options avaliable on the game's main / start menu.
+    Test Description: Test the options avaliable on the game's option menu Test Steps:
-    Test Steps:
     1. Start the game.
-    2. Navigate through the start menu options, including start game, quit, and color options.
+    2. Click "options" in the top corner of the start menu.
+    3. Navigate through the option menu, clicking a color option for both the snake and the fruit.
+    4. Return to the start menu.
-    3. Verify that each option is clickable and leads to the named action.
+    5. Verify that the color change is reflected when starting the game.
-    Expected Outcome: The start menu should allow the player to easily and understandable navigate through the avaliable options.
+    Expected Outcome: The option menu should allow the player to select the color of their snake and the type of fruit.

 Test Case 3: Point Count